 All three inscriptions can be found on an authentic or a fake pair, so we do not consider this area to be a reliable tell for identifying a fake Yeezy V2 TRFRM.

-The Adidas text is located at the bottom left-hand corner of the size tag.
 Here, you will observe that the “Adidas” on the replica of the V2 TRFRM is thinner, thus leading to different spacing.
 Whereas, the “Adidas” on the authentic size tag has well-defined letters.

 In addition to that, the replica size tag has misaligned letters.
 This can be spotted in the first “d” which is higher than the rest of the letters.